AdrSkapars/uom_policy_dataset/Change of Circumstances Policy for Postgraduate Research Students Policy (Oct 2022).md

 - e.
 Providing appropriate evidence to support any application for a change to their programme;
 - f.
 Funded students are responsible for consulting their sponsor and/or the terms and conditions of their funder if the need for a change to their programme becomes apparent.

-# 3.2 Supervisor responsibilities
+3.2 Supervisor responsibilities

+The supervisor and supervisory team are responsible for:

 - a.
 Determining whether they feel a statement of support is appropriate for a student’s application for a change to their circumstances or programme, and providing this statement as appropriate;
 - b.
 Discussing options with their student when progression issues arise and informing a student of the changes that are appropriate and available to them in certain circumstances;
 - c.
 Determining whether referral to appropriate support services is required.
 See the Referral of Students to University Support Services for Medical or Mental Health Reasons;
 - d.
 Considering and communicating any appropriate support options available to the student throughout the process and when they confirm that they are returning from interruption;
-# Change of Circumstances for Postgraduate Research Students Policy

-October 2022

-e.
+- e.
 Reporting frequent short absences for medical or other reasons to the appropriate School or Faculty Graduate Office where they are likely to affect a student’s ability to complete their research or submit their thesis on time.

 The University Policy on the Progress and Review of Postgraduate Research Students provides information on policy and procedural issues in relation to the progress and review of postgraduate research students throughout their degree.

-# MITIGATING CIRCUMSTANCES
+# 4. MITIGATING CIRCUMSTANCES

 a.
 Any student experiencing mitigating circumstances may be permitted to extend or interrupt their degree or extend their submission pending period / resubmission period by prior approval of the appropriate School or Faculty postgraduate research degrees panel or equivalent.